We challenge you: Visit all the places that little Kevin did in the “Home alone” movies

 Later on we see Kevin hiding in the attic at Carnegie Hall along with another character he meets throughout the movie (not giving out spoilers).
 Carnegie Hall is a concert venue situated in the centre of Manhattan.
 It is one of the most prestigious scenes for performing classical music.
 When it was built in 1891, the first ever concert was conducted by Walter Damrosch and no other than the Russian composer, Pyotr Ilyich Tschaikovsky.
 Apart from classical music, jazz concerts also have had a frequent exposure in the venue.

 And last but not least, Times Square.
 Who hasn’t seen a picture of this location during the night with all the billboards and commercials shining brighter than a thousand suns?
 It is one of the world’s most visited tourist places with around 50 million visitors per year and 300 to 400 thousand people per day, passing by one the busiest intersections in the world.
 Madam Tussauds Wax Museum, the former Paramount theatre building, Times Square Church and Ed Sullivan Theatre are just some of the places to set foot into.
+And, of course, you can’t miss the chance to enjoy Broadway shows like The Music Man musical, Wicked, or The Phantom of the Opera in Time Square.
 The restaurant row, located on west 46h street, provides home to a variety of restaurants that feature cuisines from all around the world.
 Thai, Spanish, French, Brazilian, Japanese, Italian and a whole lot more different dishes are to be expected among the food joints.

 To make it easier for you, we made a map with the locations in our article: